The tiger king

 Birth of the underrated wicketkeeper Jimmy Binks, who set a new record when he played 412 consecutive County Championship matches for Yorkshire between 1955 and 1969.
 But even in those days batting was a fundamental consideration for a keeper (Binks averaged only 14.73 and never made a hundred), and he played only two Tests, both in India in 1963-64.
 Ironically, he opened in three of his four Test innings there, and made 55 on debut in Bombay.
 Binks also made 107 dismissals in 1960.
 He was one of three men to achieve the feat that season, along with Roy Booth and John Murray, and it has not been done since.
 His 96 catches in that season remain a record too.

-Few English batsmen of recent times are as unlucky as Hugh Morris, who was born today.
-The stocky Morris played his three Tests in 1991, and certainly didn't disgrace himself, making a brave 44 in that famous victory over West Indies at The Oval.
+Hugh Morris, who was born today, played his three Tests in 1991, and certainly didn't disgrace himself, making a brave 44 in a famous victory over West Indies at The Oval.
 He continued to be prolific at county level - in 1990, the summer when England surely picked the wrong Morris, he made 2276 runs, a Glamorgan record - but his unfussy batting was never quite eye-catching enough for the style-over-substance selectorial policy of the time.
 After England's 5-0 Ashes defeat in 2006-07, Morris was appointed as the first managing director of the national team.

 Australia were Qadir-ed in Faisalabad.
 Needing to bat out the final day with only six wickets intact, Australia were dismissed for 330 to give Pakistan an innings victory and an unassailable 2-0 lead in the series.
 The inimitable Abdul Qadir took 7 for 142, giving him 11 wickets in the match and rendering fruitless the brave resistance of Greg Ritchie, who made 104 not out, his first Test century.